Peake Family Cemetery Preservation Project

 Historic cemeteries are some of the most important and unique cultural resources in Fairfax County.
 They show us how people settled, demographic changes, historic events, public health trends, religious beliefs, and societal norms.
 These cemeteries also contain folk art ranging from simple to inspirational.
 However, many cemeteries, especially small family plots and those of marginalized groups like enslaved and free Blacks, Native Americans, the imprisoned, and the poor, are hard to research and locate.
 These cemeteries are important for scholarship and serve as physical reminders of our complete history.

-The Park Authority is seeking assistance from the community to help identify potential persons who may be buried in this cemetery whose graves are unmarked.
+In addition to site restoration, the Park Authority is planning to update the existing interpretive signs at the cemetery and is requesting assistance from the surrounding community and historical organizations.
+The archaeology team seeks historic records, photographs, and/or family histories, which may help in identifying unmarked graves and contribute to the interpretive history of the site.
 Potential burials could include members of the Ford, Javins, Brown, Bigsby and Fisher families.
-Our archaeologists are seeking any historic records and/or family histories (written or oral) which may help in identifying unmarked graves and contribute to the interpretive history of the site.
 Those who would like to submit materials for review may contact our archaeology team using the form below.